lyqluis/tabs-box/note.md

   - [x] delete tab can not detecte
   - [x] List: new tab can not be detected in reducer when deleted
   - [x] move selected to other collection, moved tabs should be detected by useSelected or unchecked
-  - [ ] multi drag end, the collapsed tabs cannot be restored to their expanded state
+  - [x] multi drag end, the collapsed tabs cannot be restored to their expanded state
+  - [x] new pinned item should be auto sort to the top
 - [x] feature: drag tabs between windows
   - Sortable / App
   - dnd context